newrelic/newrelic-ruby-agent/DOCKER.md

 containers and images can then be optionally discarded using the `docker` CLI commands described in the previous paragraph.

+Use `docker ps -a` to show a list of all containers.
+Pass a container id to `docker rm` (ex: `docker rm 5c15ee2f1c4f`) to remove it.

+Use `docker images` to show a list of all images.
+Typically, you'll want to keep these images if you plan on running Docker with them again in the future.
+If you are done with them, you can pass an image id to `docker rmi` to remove an image (ex: `docker rmi 4253856b2570`).

 ## Questions, Feature Requests, Contributions, etc.